+Affidavits, before whom sworn.
-380. (1) Any affidavit if otherwise admissible may be used in a Criminal Court if it is sworn or affirmed -

-(a) in Brunei, before any Judge, Registrar, Deputy Registrar, Magistrate or other person lawfully authorised to administer oaths;

-(b) elsewhere in the British Commonwealth, before any Judge, Court, Notary Public or person lawfully authorised to administer oaths;
+- 380. (1) Any affidavit if otherwise admissible may be used in a Criminal Court if it is sworn or affirmed - (a) in Brunei Darussalam, before any Judge, Registrar, Deputy Registrar, Magistrate or other person lawfully authorised to administer oaths: - (b) elsewhere in the Commonwealth, before any Judge, Court, Notary Public or person lawfully authorised to administer oaths;

-(c) in any other place, before any Consul or Vice-Consul of Brunei;
+- (c) in any other place, before any Consul or Vice-Consul of Brunei Darussalam; - (2) The Court shall take judicial notice of the seal or signature (as the case may be) of any Judge, Court, Notary Public, Consul, Vice-Consul or other person appended or subscribed to any affidavit.

+When witness not required to attend.
-(2) The Court shall take judicial notice of the seal or signature (as the case may be) of any Judge, Court, Notary Public, Consul, Vice-Consul or other person appended or subscribed to any affidavit.
-380A.
-(1) Any document purporting to be a report under the hand of any of the persons mentioned in subsection (2) of this section upon any person, matter or thing examined or analysed by him may be given in evidence in any enquiry, trial or other proceeding under the Supreme Court Act, the Cap.
-5 Subordinate Courts Act, or the Criminal Procedure Code, Cap.
-6 unless such person shall be required to attend as witness -

-(a) by the Court; or

-(b) by an accused upon giving notice in writing to the prosecution not less than 7 clear days before the commencement of the trial;
+- 380A.
+(1) Any document purporting to be a report under the hand of any of the persons mentioned in subsection (2) of this section upon any person, matter or thing examined or analysed by him may be given in evidence in any enquiry, trial or other proceeding under the Supreme Court Act (Chapter 5), the Subordinate Courts Act (Chapter 6), or the Criminal Procedure Code (Chapter 7), unless such person shall be required to attend as witness - (a) by the Court; or - (b) by an accused upon giving notice in writing to the prosecution not less than 7 clear days before the commencement of the trial: